rhysd/vim-fixjson/README.md

 Auto-fix on saving a JSON file is enabled by default.
 And you can also run a `fixjson` formatter by `:FixJson` command.

+If you want to update local `fixjson` command, run `:FixJsonUpdateLocalCommand`.

+Asynchronous formatting is implemented with [Vital.Async.Promise][] and [Vital.System.Job][].
+It requires modern Vim or Neovim (Vim 8.0.27+ or Neovim 0.2.0+).
+If the requirements are not met, it falls back to synchronous formatting.

 ## License

 ```